What Is It? SymptomsDiagnosis Treatment FAQs Definitions

 Symptoms Overview Aspiration Related Conditions

 A child with a laryngeal cleft may have a few symptoms or many.
-Symptoms will vary due to each child’s unique anatomy and a variety of other factors including:
+Symptoms will vary due to each child’s unique anatomy and various factors including:

 • cleft severity